altfatterz/learning-kubernetes/certifications/KCSA/05-platform-security.md

 #### Observability - Overview

-- analysing sys-calls - monitor those which are suspecious
+- analysing sys-calls - monitor those which are suspicious
 - the following tools can send notifications on different channels `Falco` (from Sysdig) https://sysdig.com/opensource/falco/ `Tracee` (from Aquasec) https://www.aquasec.com/products/tracee/